 The locals don’t speak of Kana, but they know.
 They avoid the station after dark, their omamori charms clutched tight.
 The tracks are clean, the blood long gone, but Kana’s sketchbook, still in the station’s lost-and-found, sits unclaimed, its pages filled with sparrows and that single, unfinished drawing: a legless girl, her eyes burning.

-Emi Hayashi doesn’t visit the grave anymore.
+Emi Hayashi no longer visits the grave.
 She lives in a haze, her nights haunted by the ritual she can’t undo.
 The miko, Hana, warned her: an onryō doesn’t rest.
 Kana’s rage is a fire that burns without end, and Hoshikawa is its kindling.
 The station’s lights flicker, the platform hums with something alive, something waiting.